mrandmrssmith/idempotent-symfony-messenger-consumer-bundle/README.md

 ```

 ## Usage
+You have to remember about implement IdempotentKeyResolver.
+Interface is in core bundle `mrandmrssmith/idempotent-consumer-bundle`

 By default it will try check for all messages.

 If you want, you can restrict the action so that it checks only messages from a particular transport or messages that are instances of a class/interface